egorpushkin/neurolab/README.md

 to production-grade solution.

-I do believe that the work on this project - a suite of tens of components with nearly hundred thousand lines of code - helped me to understand that and to some extend defined initial vector of my career.
+I do believe that the work on this project - a suite of tens of components with nearly hundred thousand lines of code - helped me to understand that and to some extent defined initial vector of my career.

 **October, 2017**